Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector: Discussion

 Next, the system efficiency should be increased to near unity.
 Coupling between fibers and devices can be improved with enhanced modal engineering \cite{kawasaki1981biconical} or using anti-reflection-coated free-space components~\cite{shalm2015strong}.
 Alternatively, components could be integrated onto the same chip, for instance using Si- or SiN-on-insulator with SFWM sources~\cite{silverstone2014chip,wang2020integrated}, or using thin-film lithium niobate~\cite{zhu2021integrated}.
 Furthermore, multiplexing strategies must be employed to increase the probability of generating a single pair beyond the theoretical maximum of 25\% per mode.
 Such multiplexing, using, for instance, spatial~\cite{collins2013integrated,mendoza2016active}, temporal~\cite{xiong2016active,kaneda2016heralded}, or frequency modes~\cite{joshi2018frequency,puigibert2017heralded}, could also be employed to circumvent loss in the signal mode \cite{sinclair2014spectral}.
 This requires on-demand feed-forward mode mapping using switches~\cite{xu2019low}, quantum memories~\cite{lvovsky2009optical}, or frequency shifters~\cite{hu2021chip}, respectively.
-Feed-forward requires the real-time readout that our PNR SNSPD provides.
-If all modes can be mapped, multiplexing can also allow a multi-mode source to be rendered as single mode, i.e. it effectively decreases its Schmidt number to unity.
-Our broadband SPDC source is naturally suited for frequency multiplexing, as indicated by the strong frequency correlations in our JSI \cite{hiemstra2020pure}, see Sec.
-2. This suggests our measured $\mu=5\times10^{-3}$ for $g^2(0)= 7\times10^{-3}$ exceeds state-of-the-art SPDC sources using threshold detection, as well as quantum dots \cite{kaneda2019high}, accounting for multiplexing.
-Note that with a system efficiency of 0.87 \cite{kaneda2016heralded,akhlaghi2015waveguide}, see Sec.
-4, and using 61 multiplexed modes, the probability of our source to generate a single photon approaches unity, while maintaining a $g^2(0)=7\times10^{-3}$.
+Feed-forward requires the real-time readout that our PNR SNSPD allows.
+Note that feed-forward also allows for temporal filtering of the signal mode, a method that yields a significant reduction in $g^2(0)$ \cite{brida2012, krapick2013, massaro2019}.
+We also point out that our improvement in $g^2(0)$ significantly reduces the number of spatially multiplexed sources ($\sim 1/\mu$ for $\mu<<1$) that are required to render our heralded photon source to be quasi-deterministic.
+For instance, for $g^2(0)= 7\times10^{-3}$, in which we observe a 25\% improvement in $\mu$ from $4\times10^{-3}$ to $5\times10^{-3}$, see Fig. \ref{fig:g2_postfit_zommed}, corresponds to a reduction of the number of multiplexed spatial modes from 250 to 200.
+Further, with an improved detector efficiency of 0.87 \cite{kaneda2016heralded,akhlaghi2015waveguide}, only $\sim 49$ multiplexed modes will be required to quasi-deterministically generate a heralded single photon.